Stopping Times of Random Walks on a Hypercube: Introduction

 \section{Introduction}

-A random walk on a $N$-dimensional hypercube is a discrete stochastic process whose state space is the $N$-dimensional hypercube, i.e., the set $\{-1,+1\}^{N}$.
-Therefore, there are $2^{N}$ possible states for this random walk, that may be called the vertices of the hypercube.
-The random walk on a hypercube is often studied as a process associated with the Ehrenfest Urn Model \cite{ehr}, when there is an interest not only on the proportion of particles at each urn, but also on where each particle is at some time.
-A particular distance measure between coupled random walks on a same hypercube may be seen as an Ehrenfest Model in which zero is an absorbing state.
+A random walk on a $N$-dimensional hypercube is a discrete time stochastic process whose state space is the $N$-dimensional hypercube, i.e., the set $\{-1,+1\}^{N}$.
+There are $2^{N}$ possible states for this random walk, which may be seem as vertices of the hypercube.
+The random walk on the hypercube is given by flipping one coordinate (or spin) at each time and is often studied as a process associated with the Ehrenfest Urn Model (see \cite{ehr}), when there is an interest not only on the proportion of particles at each urn, but also on where each particle is at each time.
+Indeed, we may consider the ball $i$ to be in the first (second) urn when the configuration of the \textit{i-th} vertex of the hypercube assumes value $1$ ($-1$).

-Asymptotic results for random walks on a hypercube have been widely studied.
-The time that a particle takes to reach its stationary distribution was showed by \cite{asy} to occur around $\frac{1}{4} N \log N$, and the total variation distance to stationarity at this threshold was studied.
-The probability of hitting a vertex $a$ before hitting a vertex $b$, whenever $a$ and $b$ shared the same edge, starting at any position, was presented by \cite{volkov}.
-The structure of the set of unvisited sets was studied by \cite{cooper} and \cite{mat}, results about its transition probabilities were given by \cite{letac} and \cite{sco}, and some interesting applications of random walks on a hypercube were presented by \cite{crowe} and \cite{gilbert}.
-Finally, hitting times of the Ehrenfest chain were determined by \cite{mat2} by the use of coupled random walks on a hypercube.

 Although extensively studied and applied, the random walk on a hypercube still lacks some simple and important results, especially about its stopping times.
 Therefore, this paper aims to present results about stopping times of random walks on a $N$-dimensional hypercube.
 We treat the first self-intersection time, the time to revisit the path taken from $0$ to $[N^{\gamma}], 0 < \gamma < 1$, the time to visit a given set and the time to visit a random set.